Chinmay2237/InvTrack/blueprint.md

     *   **Enhanced Form Field Styling:** All `TextFormField`s now consistently use `const InputDecoration` for optimized performance and a uniform, modern appearance.
     *   **Refined UI Layout:** Minor adjustments have been made to spacing, padding, and widget composition for improved visual balance and aesthetic appeal.
     *   **Robust Error Handling:** More comprehensive error handling and `SnackBar` messages are implemented for image picking and product update processes.
-    *   `ElevatedButton` for updating, handling form validation, image re-upload (if new image), and calling `firestoreService.updateProduct`.
+    *   `ElevatedButton` for updating, handling form validation, image re-upload (if new), and calling `firestoreService.updateProduct`.
     *   Ensures `createdAt` remains constant and `updatedAt` is updated on save.
     *   Provides `SnackBar` feedback and navigates back on success.
 *   **`ProductDetailPage` (`lib/features/products/screens/product_detail_page.dart`):**